Transport alpha divergences: Examples

 If $G$ is linear w.r.t. $Z$, the generative family forms a location-scale family.
-Furthermore, if $G$ is linear and $Z$ follows a Gaussian distribution, the generative model formulates a class of Gaussian distributions. \begin{proposition}[Transport $\alpha$-divergence in generative models] Let $\theta_X$, $\theta_Y\in\Theta$ and consider $Z\sim p_{\mathrm{ref}}$, with
+Furthermore, if $G$ is linear and $Z$ follows a Gaussian distribution, the generative model formulates a class of Gaussian distributions. \begin{proposition}[Transport {alpha divergence} in one dimensional distributions] Let $\theta_X$, $\theta_Y\in\Theta$ and consider $Z\sim p_{\mathrm{ref}}$, with